mauidude/deduper/README.md

 - `-leader` The `host:port` of the leader node, if running as a follower.
 Defaults to leader mode.
 - `-debug` Enables debug output.
 Defaults to `false`.

+The following options will require testing with your document sizes and overall corpus size.
+*If you change these values, you will need to readd all of your documents.*

+- `-bands` The number of bands to use in the minhash algorithm.
+Defaults to `100`.
+- `-hashes` The number of hashes to use in the minhash algorithm.
+Defaults to `2`.
+- `-shingles` The shingle size to use on the text.
+Defaults to `2`.

 ## Testing

 ```sh